janet-dev/ci-milestone-project-2/TESTING.md

 ### Behavioural Driven Development

 Behavioural Driven Development (BDD) is manual testing and is based on the expected outcome of an action.
+It is used to test the useability of the site and tests the areas that automated testing cannot.
 No specific software tool is used and it is built upon the user stories.
 The application is tested to see if it behaves as expected.
 It is a descriptive way of testing.
 For example:

 - as a user (role)
 - I want an email feature (feature)